canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

     syntax ``label+1234``.

 size
-    (*optional*) Size of the structure.
+    (*required*) Size of the structure.
 If not specified, the size will be automatically computed based on the size of content.

 type